firstandthird/wordpress-template-2022/README.md

     $ npm run initialize
     $ npm run start

+> **Note**
-During the `initialize` step, you will be asked for ACF credentials.
+> During the `initialize` step, you will be asked for ACF credentials.
 Use the license key for the `username` and the website URL for the `password`.

-If you don't know the final production URL for the project, use [https://firstandthird.com/] as the password.
+> If you don't know the final production URL for the project, use [https://firstandthird.com/] as the password.

 Several things are handled during this step: